Karl Haendel: Exhibitions

 In 2011 Haendel exhibited his first film, “Questions for my father,” made in collaboration with filmmaker Petter Ringbom.
 The film “evolved from a series of large graphite word-drawings of the same title that Mr. Haendel...directed at his own father.”
 The film features 16 men in their 30s and early 40s, including the artist and filmmaker.
 “Each man makes repeat appearances, looking directly into the camera and asking a short, pithy question that, it doesn’t take long to realize, are intended for the speaker’s absent male parent.
 The questions imply a full-spectrum of emotions, from tenderness to curiosity to anger, and speak volumes about one of the most primal of relationships.”
 The film was shown in 2012 The Box Theater at the Wexner Center for the Arts and the Utah Museum of Contemporary Art.

 In 2013, Haendel produced a new installation, “People Who Don’t Know They’re Dead,” for the 12th Biennale de Lyon, Lyon, France, curated by Gunnar B. Kvaran.
 The installation is made up of approximately 60 drawings which focus on themes of gun violence, sexual difference, technological fetishism, and power structures.

-Haendel was included in the 2015 Biennial of the Americas, Museum of Contemporary Art, Denver; the 2014 Whitney Biennial, Whitney Museum of American Art, New York; the 12th Biennale de Lyon in 2013; and Prospect II, New Orleans in 2011.
+Haendel was also included in the 2004 and 2008 California Biennials at the Orange County Museum of Art, Prospect New Orleans, in 2011, the 12th Biennale de Lyon in 2013, the 2014 Whitney Biennial, Whitney Museum of American Art, New York; and the 2015 Biennial of the Americas, Museum of Contemporary Art, Denver.

 Haendel has been included in numerous exhibitions on contemporary drawing at the Drawing Room, London, UK and Modern Art Oxford, Oxford, UK, both in 2018.

-Public projects
+Public Projects

-In 2023, Haendel will inaugurate a work at the entry of the Wilshire/Fairfax station for Metro Art LA, the Los Angeles Metro Rail public art program.
-In 2009 Haendel was commission by the Art Production Fund to create a large-scale mural at 441 Broadway in SoHo, New York City.
-This large public project was the first iteration of his “Scribble” murals, which later appeared on the facade of LAXART in Los Angeles, California.
+Haendel has created numerous public art projects throughout his career.